Picks and Shovels: tech marketing for the AI era.

 Why does the rage machine not reward nuance?

-This is the part that bothers me.
+The pile-on is the part that bothers me.

 The reaction to Kempczinski's video was not criticism.
 Criticism would have been "that video was awkward, here is how to do a taste test that does not look like a hostage situation."
 That would have been useful.
 That would have been fair.